ironhack-labs/lab-css-recipes-clone/README.md

 ## Instructions

 You will be working in the `apple-pie` folder.
-There you will find all the files, images, and text content needed to create the page.
-The text is in the `index.html`, and a CSS file is created in `styles/style.css`.
+There you will find all the files, images and text content needed to create the page.
+The text is in the `index.html` and a CSS file is created in `styles/style.css`.

 ## Deliverable